Erwan Le Corre: MovNat

 According to Le Corre, MovNat is "a school of physical competency entirely based on natural movement, which includes the locomotive skills of walking, running, balancing, crawling, jumping, climbing and swimming, the manipulative skills of lifting, carrying, throwing and catching, and the defensive skills of striking and grappling, and that the most important principles of natural movement are practicality and adaptability."

 Regarding the difference between Hébert's "méthode naturelle" and Le Corre's MovNat, Le Corre has said that "the main difference resides in the coaching system, which has been updated.
 It is more elaborate and efficient in MovNat....
 MovNat's philosophy is formulated to better fit with today using modern forms of communication, for instance video and the Internet."

 Static apnea training

 Starting in the year 2020, Le Corre began training in the discipline of prolonged breath-holding, known as static apnea.
 The practical use for prolonged breath-holding is for freediving.
 In 2021, Le Corre performed a breath-hold for 6 minutes, 46 seconds, while he was face-down in a pool.
 His breath-hold was verified by the United States Freediving Federation, who listed the duration of Le Corre's static apnea breath-hold as being a new United States national record for the under 50 age group.
-In January of 2023 Le Corre set another United States national record in the 50+ age category with a breath-hold duration of 7 minutes and 8 seconds.
+In January 2023 Le Corre set another United States national record in the 50+ age category with a breath-hold duration of 7 minutes and 8 seconds.